redis/docs/content/integrate/redisvl/overview/_index.md

 RedisVL provides the following features:

-- **Index management** - Manipulate Redis search indices in Python or from the CLI.
+- **Index management** - Manipulate Redis search indexes in Python or the RedisVL CLI.

 - **Vector Search** - Perform powerful vector searches with filtering support.

 - **Embedding creation** - Use OpenAI or any of the other supported vectorizers to create embeddings.

-- **CLI** - Interact with RedisVL using a Command line interface (CLI) for ease of use.
+- **CLI** - Interact with RedisVL using a CLI for ease of use.

 - **Semantic caching** - Use RedisVL to cache LLM results, increasing queries per second (QPS) and decreasing cost.